 Job Opportunities for Cosmetic Laser Techs

-One of the most common questions we are asked by perspective students is, “What job opportunities exist as a cosmetic laser tech?”
+One of the most common questions we are asked by prospective attendees is, “What job opportunities exist as a cosmetic laser tech?”
 Here are some of the possibilities:

 - Physicians’ offices.
 A decade ago, cosmetic treatments were primarily performed by plastic surgeons and dermatologists with several years of training.
 Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based, and there are no insurance hassles.

 - Medical spas.
-Cosmetic lasers compliment non-laser treatments like Botox, dermal fillers and oxygen facials.
+Cosmetic lasers compliment non-laser treatments like Botox and dermal fillers.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.

 - Niche boutiques.
 Small businesses focusing on only one type of treatment can decrease overhead costs while providing excellent service.
 Niche boutiques have become popular for treatments like laser hair and tattoo removal.
 While these cosmetic treatments typically require multiple sessions to be effective, this can turn new clients into repeat customers.